 We are the Sage-Steppe Habitat Response (Sage-SHARE) working group dedicated to creating products for land managers which address complex landscape scale issues.
-Our key partners include Oregon State University, USDA Agricultural Research Service, The Nature Conservancy, US Fish and Wildlife Service, and the Oregon Department of Fish and Wildlife.
+Our key partners include Oregon State University, USDA Agricultural Research Service, The Nature Conservancy, US Fish and Wildlife Service, the Institute for Natural Resources, and the Oregon Department of Fish and Wildlife.

 The upland framework is currently in use on hundreds of thousands of acres of private and public land, and now SageSHARE presents peer-reviewed resources published through the Pacific Northwest Extension Catalog.
 The larger Manager’s guide provides the science and details behind the Threat Based Land Management framework, while the field guide is designed specifically for use in the field as a quick reference guide, and is printed on folded water-resistant paper.

 Threat-Based Land Management in the Northern Great Basin: A Manager’s Guide